 Increased self-awareness.
-Time alone or unplugged helps us pursue personal interests and develop more clarity about who and what we want in our lives.
+Time spent alone or unplugged from devices helps us pursue personal interests and develop more clarity about who and what we want in our lives.
 That sense of self-reliance, confidence and independence comes through in how we interact with others.
 We’re better able to advocate for our needs and for others because we’ve taken time to contemplate and clearly understand those needs.

 Better sleep.
 We can’t focus on others when we’re sleep deprived.
 According to the National Sleep Foundation, 72 percent of children ages six to 17 sleep with electronics in their bedroom.
 The lights and sounds these devices emit disrupt quality sleep and can result in up to an hour of sleep lost per night.
 Remove electronics from your bedroom and your children’s bedrooms.

 More attentive connection.
 A 2013 study in the journal of Environment and Behavior suggests that by simply having your phone sitting on the table or in your hand during a conversation, you reduce the quality of your interaction.
 Stash your phone away during face-to-face conversation.
 And consider choosing one day a week where the whole family takes a “Digital Sabbath” or a 24-hour break from technology.
 “The Sabbath increases your ability to concentrate on cool intricate tasks, to experience and appreciate the uniqueness of particular moments, to focus more on the people around you,” writes Alex Soojung-Kim Pang in his book The Distraction Addiction.
 “Paying attention is critical for relationships.”

 Improved mental health.
 Attempting to address text messages, online interactions, phone calls and emails in the midst of family demands can cause stress and anxiety.
 “Chronic distractions erode your sense of having control of your life,” Pang says.